-&lt;sup>1 This document is not intended to, does not, and may not be relied upon to create any rights, substantive or procedural, enforceable by law by any party in any matter, civil or criminal; nor does it place any limitation on otherwise lawful investigative or legal prerogatives of the Department.
+&lt;sup>1 This document is not intended to, does not, and may not be relied upon to create any rights, substantive or procedural, enforceable by law by any party in any matter, civil or criminal; nor does it place any limitation on otherwise lawful investigative or legal prerogatives of the Department of Justice.

 III.
-Conclusions Regarding Forensic Examination of Firearms/Toolmarks Evidence for a Pattern Match
+Conclusions Regarding Forensic Pattern Examination of Firearms/Toolmarks Evidence

-The examiner may offer any of the following conclusions:
+An examiner may provide any of the following conclusions: